openai/whisper/README.md

 ## License

-The code and the model weights of Whisper are released under the MIT License.
+Whisper's code and model weights are released under the MIT License.
 See [LICENSE](https://github.com/openai/whisper/blob/main/LICENSE) for further details.